 After taking a couple of classes at Emily Carr, I decided to apply for the degree-program there and got in.
 The idea initially was to pursue design, but I was also fascinated by the fine arts side of the school.
 I took many of the design classes over my four-year program, but my degree is in “general fine arts” and I tried everything from painting to video and sound art.
 By the late 1990s I had enough design training and experience to get work, so I worked my way through the rest of my undergrad.

 My first real design job was at a high technology research firm that was a branch of the local telephone company called MPR Teltech.
 While it wasn’t the most glamorous work, it was a pretty good real-world design boot camp and I gained a lot of knowledge and contacts in the tech industry.
 I worked as in-house designer at a couple of other places and then in the web design studio Blast Radius for a brief time before the first internet bubble burst.
 I’ve been freelancing ever since, mostly for technology and arts clients, with a hiatus of a couple of years to do my master’s degree at UBC.

-I'm getting back to doing much more hands-on sketching, illustration, painting and building in the studio — I'm taking an illustration class at Emily Carr this spring, but I'm also interested in what happens with materials in a more open way, just trying things out — it's not always about setting out to make a picture of a given thing, and it's sometimes the thing you couldn't anticipate that turns out to be really exciting.
+I've been getting back to more hands-on sketching, illustration, painting and building in the studio — it's sometimes the thing you couldn't anticipate that turns out to be really exciting.